 Stand Against Racism provides the opportunity for communities across the United States to find an issue or cause that inspires them to take a #StandAgainstRacism and to unite their voices to educate, advocate, and promote racial justice.

-This year, the annual Stand Against Racism campaign will take place April 23 – 26, 2020.
+This year, the annual Stand Against Racism campaign will take place the third week of April.
 We invite YWCA associations and allied groups to focus their events and organizing on the myriad of racial justice issues that pose barriers to civic engagement for communities of color.
 Most importantly, we invite you to explore how the tools of civic engagement can advance the work of justice in your community and empower people of color.

 Our collective efforts can root out injustice, transform institutions, and create a world that sees women, girls, and people of color the way we do: